omega0verride/PyQt-ColorPicker/README.md

 	centralColorWidget_radius=20	   changes the border-radius of the color widget inside the circle centerColorWidget_isCircle=True    if True sets the central color widget as a circle and ignores the value of centralColorWidget_radius sliders=self.sliders		   is default, do not remove unless you remove all functoions associated with sliders

+Notice - If you use this as a widget set oboject names for QPushButtons and QSliders of parent because it affects the child widget.